joelmwas/node2dm/README.md

 node2dm
 ======

-A node.js server for sending push notifications to Google's C2DM push notification server.
+A node.js server for sending push notifications to Google's C2DM (deprecated) and GCM push notification server.
 Written by [Instagram](http://instagram.com/) to support our Android application, and inspired by [statsd](http://github.com/etsy/statsd)'s protocol.

 Setting up
 -------